Who is most vulnerable

 Our patients and residents are particularly vulnerable to COVID-19.

-In order to minimise the risk of the virus being brought into the hospital, we have introduced socially distanced face to face visiting.
+In order to minimise the risk of the virus being brought into the hospital, we have suspended all visiting until further notice.
+Visits will not recommence until at least 2 December and will be subject to a satisfactory assessment of risk.

 General advice about coronavirus